A quantum optical description of photon statistics and cross-correlations in high harmonic generation: Model

 \section{Model}

-As mentioned above, we investigate properties of the high-harmonics and the exciting pulse separately.
-In both cases we assume that the femtosecond pulses are --at least before interaction-- characterized by coherent states.
-Usually it can be assumed that the interaction of the pulse with matter changes the quantum statistics of the pulse only slightly.
+In our investigation, we assumed that the excitations are --at least before interaction-- characterized by coherent states.
 The model of the material is a two-level system.
-The simplicity of two-level systems help forming qualitatively (and often quantitatively) correct predictions, and offer insight into the dynamics of the HHG.
+The simplicity of two-level systems helps to form qualitatively (and sometimes quantitatively) correct predictions, and offer insight into the dynamics of the HHG.
 Furthermore, the methods used in this article can be generalized to more complex high harmonic sources as well.

 Although harmonic generation is a nonlinear optical effect, only relevant in high-field settings, the intensities of the harmonics are typically much lower than that of the excitation.
-Therefore, especially when investigating the "one-atom response", assumption of classicality for the scattered harmonic radiation does not neccesserily holds true.
+Therefore, especially when investigating the "one-atom response", the assumption of classicality for the scattered harmonic radiation might not be necessarily valid.

 Let us consider the following Hamiltonian terms: